SydneyRaeBlackburn/design-patterns/observer/README.md

 - When some objects in your app must observe others, but only for a limited time or in specific cases

 ## Pros
 - _Open/Closed Principle_.
-You can introduce new subscriber classes without having to change the publisher's code (and vice verse if there's publisher's code)
+You can introduce new observer classes without having to change the subject's code (and vice versa)
 - You can establish relations between objects at runtime

 ## Cons
-- Subscribers are notified in random order
+- Observers are notified in random order

 ## References
 - https://refactoring.guru/design-patterns/observer